 Worn hinges are less common than worn rollers.
 But sloppy hinges make a lot of noise and can cause the door to bind and wear out the tongue-and-groove joints at the door sections.
 Some play at the hinge is normal.
 But if you see an oblong hole where the tubular hinge pin mates with the hinge bracket, replace the hinge.
 Gray dust and metal filings around the hinge pin are early signs of wear.

 Once you’ve replaced the worn door components, check the garage door opener chain.
 A loose garage door opener chain makes loud slapping sounds and causes jerky door movements that smack the rollers against the track.
 So start by tightening the chain (find the procedure in your owner’s manual).
 If you have a track drive opener, the next step is to lubricate the opener track with grease.
 If you have a screw drive opener, grease the threads (Photo 4).

 Next, spray the hinges, roller bearings (unsealed style), and springs (Photo 5) with a garage door lube like the Prime Flo garage door lubrication kit (about $7 at home centers).
 Also hit the torsion bar bearings, and any other pivot points.
 The special garage door lube penetrates the parts as a liquid and dries to form a non-tacky grease that won’t attract dirt and dust, which can gum things up.
 Lubricate all moving parts every six months to reduce wear and keep the door quiet.
 Avoid other lubricants such as oil, grease, or spray lithium grease.
-They’re cheaper, but they don’t penetrate as well and tend to pick up dust and grit—just what you don’t want on moving parts.
+They’re cheaper, but they don’t penetrate as well and tend to pick up dust and grit—just what you don’t want in garage door spring lubricant on moving parts.